ahandsel/Japan_Blog/tokyo-neighborhoods.md

 ### Notable Areas

-* **Odaiba Beach**: Tokyo’s only beach with promenades and sea breezes
+* **Odaiba Beach**: Tokyo's only beach with promenades and sea breezes
 * **Rainbow Bridge**: Iconic bridge connecting Odaiba and central Tokyo
 * **Fuji TV Building**: Futuristic building with a globe-shaped observatory

 ### Things to Do

-* **Statue of Liberty Odaiba**: Replica of New York’s statue with Rainbow Bridge in the background
+* **Statue of Liberty Odaiba**: Replica of New York's statue with Rainbow Bridge in the background
 * **TeamLab Planets**: Interactive digital art exhibit with water artwork
 * **Toyosu Market**: Modern wholesale fish market with auctions and restaurants